webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Web Components.md

 - `data-error`: Set to the error message when the web component fails to initialize.
 The system will display the error message instead of the component.
 - `disabled`: Set to true to disable the web component.
 For descendants of `WebComponent`, the web component won't load the content.
 - `hidden`: Set to true to hide the web component.
+- `no-load-anim`: Set to true to disable the loading animation for the web component.

 # Example